cemilcansaylan/Object-Oriented-Programming/README.md

 ### OOP - C++ project

 The aim of this project is to manipulate molecules in the space (rotation, translation).
+For detailed description, please look FinalProject.pdf.

 ```